This article originally appeared in the June 2017 issue of E-Scrap News. Subscribe today for access to all print content.

 Electronics recycling decision-makers would also be wise to keep tabs on state-level regulations as well as standards helping to guide design decisions for new electronics.

-The regulatory space is interesting because developments in state electronics recycling programs most clearly reflect how the changing product stream is affecting used electronics management.
+The regulatory space is interesting because developments in state programs most clearly reflect how the changing product stream is affecting used electronics management.
 Two developments are particularly noteworthy – that of convenience measures and a renewed interest in exploring “eco fees” or some other pay-for-service model.

 The emergence of convenience as an alternative to weight-based producer obligations in multiple states is generating conversation.
 In previous research at The Sustainability Consortium, product-return convenience was identified as an important part of used electronics management by a wide range of stakeholders, but those stakeholders struggled to agree on how such a framework should be implemented, or what would be a reasonable measure of success.
 Stakeholders will be watching closely as programs in Canada work to fine-tune their own measurement models.
 For example, an updated version of the producer-funded system in Ontario was approved at the end of last year, and it should provide a platform for new competitive program models.
 It will also include obligations around reuse and refurbishment.

-At the same time, industry standards that promote sustainability in electronics design are also seeing the impacts of changes in the electronics landscape.
+At the same time, industry standards that promote sustainability in electronics design are also seeing the impacts of the changes in the electronics landscape.
 For example, ULE 110, a standard for mobile phones, was just released and is planned to be included for use by the EPEAT system.
 At the same time, the standards development process seems to be shifting from narrow, issue-specific considerations to include a broader, more holistic life-cycle approach to sustainable product development and management.
 The Sustainability Consortium supports this type of strategy.

 On the downside, reuse and refurbishment are not as widely represented in some standard revisions, and criteria may not stretch beyond what is already in place.
 There will undoubtedly be more attention given to this topic as the current standards are finalized.
 The area to watch, though, will be the revision to the current IEEE 1680.1 Personal Computer Products standard.
 This will incorporate the results of current conversations on how better to assess sustainability as products evolve.